The Best Audition Songs for Oliver! – By Character

 “My Name” – Bill Sikes

-“As Long as He Needs Me” – Nancy
+“As Long As He Needs Me” – Nancy

 “Where Is Love?
 (Reprise)” – Mrs. Bedwin